MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-customization.md

 ## Custom rendering activity or attachment

 With the latest version of Web Chat, you can also render activities or attachments that Web Chat does not support out-of-the-box.
-Activities and attachments render are sent thru a customizable pipeline that modeled after [Redux middleware](https://redux.js.org/api/applymiddleware).
+Activities and attachments render are sent through a customizable pipeline that modeled after [Redux middleware](https://redux.js.org/api/applymiddleware).
 The pipeline is flexible enough that you can do the following tasks easily:

 -  Decorate existing activities/attachments
 -  Add new activities/attachments